-The long-term effect of nutritional deficiencies is far scarier than the scale.
-Vitamin A deficiency is the leading cause of blindness in children.4 Vitamin K is essential to assist in blood clotting- so you won’t bleed to death.
+The long-term effect of nutritional deficiencies is far scarier than what's on the scale.
+Vitamin A deficiency is the leading cause of blindness in children.
+Vitamin K is essential to assist in blood clotting- so you won’t bleed to death.
 Vitamin E is strongly linked with cancer prevention.
 These invisible ingredients are literally lifesaving.

 Considering their high concentration of vitamins and minerals, it’s easier to reach your RDAs by including microgreens in your diet.
 Rich in a variety of vitamins and minerals like fiber, iron and calcium, scientists compare the effects of microgreens to that of herbal medicine.
 The high concentration of these nutrients makes them highly effective in preventing disease.

 Take a look at what these little plants are packing:

 |Amaranth||Vitamin A, Vitamin C, Fiber||Prevents vision loss, assists the immune system in fighting infections; aids digestion.|

 |Beet||Vitamin A, Vitamin C, Fiber, Iron, Magnesium, Potassium||Prevents vision loss, oral and lung cancers; assists body in digestion; improves heart health.|

 |Broccoli||Vitamin C, Vitamin E, Vitamin K, Calcium, Fiber, Iron, Sulforaphane||Prevents cancer; assists digestion and blood clotting.|

 |Carrot||Vitamin A, Vitamin E, Vitamin K, Carotenes||Prevents cancer, vision loss; assists blood clotting.|